KinshukAuthorities/gameengine2d-pro/README.md

 ## License and notices

-GameEngine2D Pro's original source and original assets are proprietary and all rights are reserved.
-See [`LICENSE`](LICENSE) for the limited evaluation terms.
+Copyright (C) 2026 Kinshuk12-PRO.

+GameEngine2D Pro is licensed under the GNU General Public License v3.0.
+See [LICENSE](LICENSE).
 Third-party components and assets remain subject to their respective licenses and notices; see [`installer/THIRD_PARTY_NOTICES.md`](installer/THIRD_PARTY_NOTICES.md) and the Abyss asset notices.